-EmCare enters two types of hospitals (Appendix Figure 4A).
+EmCare enters two types of hospitals (Appendix Figure A.4a).
 The first group of hospitals has out-of-network rates over 97 percent.
 The second group has out-of-network rates below 10.1 percent.
 In Figure 3, we present a smoothed average using a local polynomial regression of the monthly hospital-level out-of-network ED physician billing rates from one year before EmCare (Panel A) and TeamHealth (Panel B) entered a hospital until one year after entry.
 In Panel A of Figure 3, the raw data show a clear increase in out-of-network billing rates at hospitals immediately after EmCare entered.
-For interested readers we present the raw, quarterly average out-of-network rates by hospital at each of the 16 hospitals that EmCare entered in Appendix Figure 5.21 None of these graphs show marked changes in out-of-network billing rates before EmCare EmCare entered a hospital.
+For interested readers we present the raw, quarterly average out-of-network rates by hospital at each of the 16 hospitals that EmCare entered in Appendix Figure A.5.20 None of these graphs shows marked changes in out-of-network billing rates before EmCare entered a hospital; nearly all show that out-of-network billing rates increase dramatically in the months after EmCare takes over a staffing contract.